SciML/Catalyst.jl/docs/src/catalyst_applications/advanced_simulations.md

 plot(sol_2; idxs = :X1, ylimit = (0.0, 20.0))
 ```

 It is worth noting that in the CLE, nosie is tied to *reactions* (and not species, which is a common missperception).
-If only a single noise scaling parameter is given, it will scale the noise for all reaction.
-However, it is also possible to set several nosie scaling parameters, with each scaling the noise of a single reaction.
+If only a single noise scaling parameter is given, it will scale the noise for all reactions.
+However, it is also possible to set several noise scaling parameters, with each scaling the noise of a single reaction.
 Our model has two reactions (`X1 --> X2` and `X2 --> X1`) so we will use two noise scaling parameters (`η1` and `η2`):
 ```@example ex3
 rn_3 = @reaction_network begin
     @noise_scaling_parameters η1 η2